PavanRangani/docs/docs/prd/communication/browse.md

 - Project name:
   - Shows project name only if its other than `General`
 - Tag:
-  - Shows all tags separated by comman.
-If not tags available this field won't be shown.
+  - Shows all tags as chips.
+  - When tags are too many, it will be shown in multiple line
+- Content:
   - Shows Maximum 2 lines of content